-(a) Unclaimed dividends do not include any amount credited to Investor Education and Protection Fund except where there are pending legal cases amounting to ₹ 7 lakhs (Previous year: ₹ 4 lakhs) and therefore amounts relating to the same have not been transferred.

-(b) Includes ₹ 1,990 lakhs, being the change in measurement of defined benefit plans, during the year ended 31 March 2020 due to impairment in the value of investments made in securites of Dewan Housing Finance Corporation Limited, Reliance Capital Limited, IL&FS Transportation Networks Limited and IL&FS Financial Services Limited by the trusts' managing the defined benefit plans of the Company.
+- (a) Unclaimed dividends do not include any amount credited to Investor Education and Protection Fund except where there are pending legal cases amounting to ₹ 0.11 crores (Previous year: ₹ 0.07 crores) and therefore amounts relating to the same have not been transferred. - (b) Previous year ended 31st March 2020 includes ₹ 20 crores, being the change in measurement of defined benefit plans due to impairment in the value of investments made in securites of Dewan Housing Finance Corporation Limited, Reliance Capital Limited, IL&FS Transportation Networks Limited and IL&FS Financial Services Limited by the trusts' managing the defined benefit plans of the Company.

-17. Other current liabilities
+17 Other current liabilities